TheKikGen/stm32-tkg-hid-bootloader/README.md

 tools.tkg_hid_upload.upload.params.quiet=n
 tools.tkg_hid_upload.upload.pattern="{path}/{cmd}" "{build.path}/{build.project_name}.bin" -p={serial.port.file} -w=15 -ide
 ``````
 and copy the tkg-flash tool in the Arduino\hardware\Arduino_STM32\tool\(your platform).

-Under Linux, you probaly need to chown +x the tkg-flash binary.
+Under Linux, and probably Mac-OSX, you probaly need to :
+- chown +x the tkg-flash binary
+- add a rules in /etc/udev/rules.d/ to allow the Arduino IDE to see the HID device, containing the follwing line :

+      SUBSYSTEMS=="usb", ATTRS{idVendor}=="1209", ATTRS{idProduct}=="beba", MODE:="0666"

+- Unplug your device, and restart udev administration service with a "sudo udevadm control --reload-rules
+" command line

 You need to restart the Arduino IDE to see your changes.